 - Depending on the background, interests and needs of individual students, a wide range of related subjects can be selected from the Departments of Earth & Planetary Sciences, Environmental Sciences, Marine & Coastal Sciences, and others.

-- Students are required to conduct an internship with a firm, organization or government agency.
+- Students are required to conduct an internship with a firm, organization, or government agency.
 The program will help students make contacts with potential hosts and participate in a real-world project, involving students in data collection, analysis and technical reporting.
 A capstone paper of the internship project must be submitted to the graduate program, publically defended, and approved by a three-member committee of the graduate faculty.

 - Because this option does not involve academic research and is on a fast-track, no financial support will be offered by the department.
-However, past students have been able to obtain paid internships and temporary supports from individual faculty members.